 Shaadi ho naa ho ; Interview hoga hi !
 Honi ko kaun taal saktaa hai 🙂

-This blog post shall talk about a few magic mantras which 1) normally people do not know about Interviews and 2) which if prepared well about; can help you crack every interview that you sit for.
+This blog post shall talk about a few interview tips and techniques which 1) normally people do not know about and 2) which if prepared well about; can help you crack every interview that you sit for.

 This is a long post.
-Read it v patiently.
+Read it very patiently.
+I have collected this understanding painfully over my years as a Motivational Speaker and Corporate Trainer.
 Trust me -This is ALL — you need.
 Read it THRICE and go & crack it !
 We have been receiving hundreds of mails, messages on our social media about ‘How this blog post magically helped people clear their interviews’.
-It did to them.
-It CAN do to you; as well.
-Read on !
+I have tried to bring together some of the best way to answer most common interview questions.
+Read on!

 MAKE SURE YOU PREPARE THE FIRST QUESTION WELL:-